asingh49/b2b-nav-study/README.md

 ---

 ## Portfolio Project Note
-This analysis demonstrates the research analysis workflow I use for high-stakes product decisions, from study design through statistical validation and stakeholder recommendations.
+This project demonstrates the research analysis workflow I use for high-stakes product decisions, from study design through statistical validation and stakeholder recommendations.
 While the data used is synthetic, the methodology mirrors my approach on similar projects.

 **What this project demonstrates:**
 - Between-subjects experimental design for comparative evaluation